-Welcome to Kandy Apple Mama, the blog I co-own with my stepdaughter’s mom.
-Between our affiliate sales, brand partnerships, and product sales, I expect tremendous growth for our business in the next 3 years.
+Welcome to Stepmomming, the resource I own.
+Between my affiliate sales, brand partnerships, and product sales, I expect tremendous growth for the business in the next 3 years.
 I plan to invest aggressively in this business so we can reach as many people as possible and spread our co-parenting example.
 Additionally, my husband runs his realty business, and I own a tutoring company in northern Dallas.

 Entrepreneurial ventures provide unprecedented opportunities for financial freedom.
 There are blogs, creative businesses (like Etsy), small businesses, podcasts, and so many other options I can’t even detail them all for you.
 If you’re interested in learning more, I highly recommend checking out Side Hustle Nation and Smart Passive Income.

 In 3 years, if all goes according to plan, we will have added $650,000+ to our net worth, putting our collective net worth just shy of 1,100,000 – over one million dollars!